WHO ARE WE?

 George Orwell, 1984

-Both technical and humanitarian experts are involved in the project.
+Our team brings together both technical, humanities and humanitarian experts.
 We started working on the projects at the Projector 2023 hackathon, won the Demhack 7 hackathon and the Reforum accelerator, and under our mentorship a team won Projector 2024.

 Background

-After Russia invaded Ukraine, polls showed that most Russians supported the invasion.
+After Russia invaded Ukraine, polls indicated that a majority of Russians supported the invasion.
 Why?
-They believed that Russia was only attacking military targets, that most Ukrainians supported the arrival of Russian military, that Russia was provoked and had no other choice.
+Many believed that Russia was targeting only military sites, that most Ukrainians welcomed the Russian forces, and that Russia had been provoked and left with no other option.

 Context